-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »President Barack Obama's small business rescue plan, which has been around for more than a year, came back into the spotlight Wednesday, when Obama announced three specific proposals aimed at funneling more loan money to small businesses.
+Opinions expressed by Entrepreneur contributors are their own.President Barack Obama's small business rescue plan, which has been around for more than a year, came back into the spotlight Wednesday, when Obama announced three specific proposals aimed at funneling more loan money to small businesses.

 The big questions: Can he get these initiatives passed anytime soon?
 And if so, would it help?

 While big banks got billions in Troubled Asset Relief Program (TARP) funds in the past year, little of those funds were used for small-business lending.
 Instead, small business has been caught in an unprecedented lending and credit crunch for two solid years.

 The new initiatives aim to change that by:

 Ã¢Â€Â¢ Granting community banks with less than $1 billion in assets new power to borrow at a lower rate -- 3% instead of the 5% currently offered.
 In return, participating banks would be required to submit a lending plan demonstrating how they will use the funds to expand their small-business lending.

 Ã¢Â€Â¢ Increasing the lending limit on major SBA-guaranteed loan programs from $2 million to $5 million.
 SBA's micro-loan program would also expand its limit, from $35,000 to $50,000.